Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Did Not Get the Girl: Freddy mocks him for not getting together with Jean Grey.

-- Guttural Growler: He's got a raspy, snarly voice.
+- Guttural Growler: He's got a raspy, snarly voice for better intimidation.

 - Healing Factor: He can heal from any injury.
-Freddy points this out, but isn't impressed.
+Freddy points this out, but isn't impressed because it won't work in a dream.

 - Height Angst: Freddy repeatedly mocks Wolverine's short stature.Freddy: Look at the size of your body!
 How could I possibly think I'm in trouble?